-Simony is the sin of paying for sacraments and holy offices or for influence or positions in the hierarchy of a church, or other forms of trafficking for money in “spiritual things”.
+Simony is the act or sin of selling church sacraments and holy offices and roles or selling influence or positions in the hierarchy of a church, or other forms of trafficking for money in sacred or spiritual things.

-This term is derived from the name of Simon Magus, who appears in the Acts of the Apostles 8:9-24, who offered the disciples of Jesus, Peter and John, payment so that anyone on whom he would place his hands upon would receive the power of the Holy Spirit.
+The term ‘simony’ is derived from the name of Simon Magus, who appears in the Acts of the Apostles 8:9-24, who offered the disciples of Jesus, Peter and John, payment so that anyone on whom he would place his hands upon would receive the power of the Holy Spirit.

 “Now when the apostles which were at Jerusalem heard that Samaria had received the word of God, they sent unto them Peter and John: Who, when they were come down, prayed for them, that they might receive the Holy Ghost: (For as yet he was fallen upon none of them: only they were baptized in the name of the Lord Jesus.)
 Then laid they their hands on them, and they received the Holy Ghost.
 And when Simon saw that through laying on of the apostles’ hands the Holy Ghost was given, he offered them money, Saying, Give me also this power, that on whomsoever I lay hands, he may receive the Holy Ghost.

 “Which have forsaken the right way, and are gone astray, following the way of Balaam the son of Bosor, who loved the wages of unrighteousness.”
-(2 Peter 2:15)
+(2 Pet 2:15)

 “Woe unto them! for they have gone in the way of Cain, and ran greedily after the error of Balaam for reward, and perished in the gainsaying of Core.”
-(Jude 1:11)
+(Jud 1:11)

 “And through covetousness shall they with feigned words make merchandise of you: whose judgment now of a long time lingereth not, and their damnation slumbereth not.”
 (2 Pet 2:3)